terramate-io/terramate-docs/cli/reference/cmdline/script/script-run.md

 ### Overview

 A [script](../../../orchestration/scripts.md#introduction) is a collection of different commands which are part of a workflow.
-You can run a single `script run` command to run all the commands of the script block as one single executable unit, without having to run them one by one.
+You can run a single `script run` command to run all the commands of the script block as one single executable unit without having to run them one by one.

 ### Usage

 `terramate script run [options] CMD...`

-`CMD` needs to match the label defined in the script block exactly.
+`CMD` needs to match the label defined in the script block.
 For example:

 ```
 script "mycommand" {